puneetgavri/kubernetes-world/installation/manifest_files/storages/pv.md

 - It **exists independently** of Pods.
 - It can be backed by cloud storage (AWS EBS, GCP Persistent Disk, Azure Disk), network storage (NFS, CephFS), or on-prem storage.
 - It has **specific properties**, such as storage capacity, access modes, and reclaim policies.
+- **Created by cluster administrators** to provide persistent storage.

 ### **Example of a Persistent Volume (PV)**
 ```yaml